The Seinfeld Chronicles: Conception and writing

+Casting

-CastingThe Seinfeld Chronicles featured four characters that were intended to be series regulars if the show was to be picked up for a first season: Jerry, George, Kramer and Claire the waitress.
+The Seinfeld Chronicles featured four characters that were intended to be series regulars if the show was to be picked up for a first season: Jerry, George, Kramer and Claire the waitress.
 Though it was already settled that Seinfeld would play a fictionalized version of himself, auditions were held for the other three characters.
 Though George was based on Larry David, David was keen on writing, and did not have the desire to portray the character himself.
 Prior to the casting process, Seinfeld pleaded with his friend Jake Johannsen to play the part, but he rejected it.
 When the casting process started, as casting director Marc Hirschfeld stated, the casting crew "saw every actor [they] could possibly see in Los Angeles".
 Among these actors were Larry Miller (Seinfeld's real-life best friend), Brad Hall, David Alan Grier, and Nathan Lane yet none of them seemed fit for the part.
-Jason Alexander auditioned for the part via a video tape, though he had very little hope for being cast, as he felt he was doing a Woody Allen impression.
+Stage actor Jason Alexander (who had previously appeared in the failed 1987 sitcom Everything's Relative) auditioned for the part via a video tape, though he had very little hope for being cast, as he felt he was doing a Woody Allen impression.
 However, upon watching the tape, David and Seinfeld were immediately convinced Alexander would be the right actor to cast.
 However, casting sessions traditionally work with rounds, so Alexander and a few other actors considered for the role were flown to Los Angeles for a second audition.
 One of the other actors who made it to this round was Larry Miller.
 As Alexander knew Miller was a close friend of Seinfeld, he was convinced he would not get the part, but eventually did.